nymtech/nym-mixnet/README.md

 ## Usage

-To run the network, i.e., mixnodes and providers run
+To run the network, i.e., mixnodes and providers run:

 ```shell
 ./scripts/run_network.sh
 ```

 This spins up 3 mixnodes and 1 provider.
+You can pass arguments to the script (e.g. `./scripts/run_network.sh 6` if you want to run 6 mixnodes instead of 3.

 To simulate 2 clients that can message each other, run: